akramreiter/SWEN1-mtcg/README.md

 - Cards that can be defined on mass through CSV files.
 Gotta fill up those common and rare rosters with trash no one wants to use.
 - Effects that can be triggered on game start, before and after combat.
 Mostly reserved for legendary and epic cards. ~~We want your pulls without epics or legendaries to feel worthless to increase the dopamine rush from good pulls.~~
-- Custom rules for interaction between different monster types, including such fun mechanics such as Undead monsters being instantly burned by Fire spells.
+- Custom rules for interaction between different monster types, including fun mechanics such as Undead monsters being instantly burned by Fire spells.

 Disclaimer: TotallyRealGamesCompanyExploitativeGames doesn't exist and this software doesn't include microtransactions.
 SWEN MTCG is a project by ???
 Kramreiter.